Pupil Premium Funding

 - Guaranteed Element of State Pension Credit

 - Support under Part VI of the Immigration and Asylum Act 1999

 - Child Tax Credit with an annual taxable income (as assessed by HMRC) of less than £16,190, as long as the family is not also in receipt of Working Tax Credit.

 If you have recently become unemployed, but are still receiving Working Tax Credits, your child may be entitled to free school meals (advice can be obtained by telephoning Somerset County Council on 0300 123 2224).

 You can complete an online application using this link

-Or you can print out a copy of the Application Form for free meals and send the completed form to: Entitlements Team, County Hall, Taunton, TA1 4DY.
+Or you can print out a copy of the Free School Meals Application Form and send the completed form to: Entitlements Team, County Hall, Taunton, TA1 4DY.